Magi-Nation: Creature Listing

 Challenge Rating: 2

-Beebs are small creatures that resemble a weird cross between a cactus, a porcupine, and a slug.
-They have no legs, though they have a pair of eyes and a mouth.
+Beebs are quite common in D'Resh.
+They are considered a nuisance by visitors.
 They move with a sort of swimming motion, and can swim through the sands.
 They are covered by cactus-like quills, which they can either cause to lie flat against their skin, or stick out, poking anyone handling them.

 Bhatar